For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 Some alternative areas include San Javier and Cata which are also safe.
 These two areas are also located close to Guanajuato’s best landmarks.

-Wherever you decide to stay one thing is sure; you’ll be close to some pretty amazing architecture and have some great natural landscapes within view on the horizon.
+Wherever you decide to stay one thing is sure; you’ll be close to amazing architecture and have some natural landscapes within view on the horizon.

 Guanajuato: Travel Safety Tips